vEnhance/1802/src/grad.typ

   This equation represents a family of polygons.
-  Specifically, for a given value of $c$, the set of points that satisfy this equation form a diamond shape centered at the origin.
+  Specifically, for a given value of $c$, the points that satisfy this equation form a diamond shape centered at the origin.
   Indeed, in the first quadrant (where the absolute values don't do anything) it represents the line segment joining $(0,c)$ to $(c,0)$.